ouafnico/BananaPi-Archlinux/README.md

 # BananaPi-Archlinux
-How to install Archlinux on BananaPi M1 with kernel 4.4.x.
-Actually I'm not using 4.5.x because of a big with STMMAC driver (ethernet) not yet fixed.
+How to install Archlinux on BananaPi M1 with kernel 4.4.x and 4.5.x.
+Kernel 4.4.x directly works.
+The 4.5.x need to be patched before because a stmmac bug.

 Didn't try it on other models...